zhou-ls/Drug_Knowledge_Extraction_Framework/README.md

 > python model_predict.py
 ```

-the above will make predifctions, i.e., generate entity roles or entity pair relations, input format see ".\EPC\data\origin_data\test_labeled.txt"
+the above will make predifctions, i.e., generate entity roles or entity pair relations, input format see `.\EPC\data\origin_data\test_labeled.txt`
-you can also modify "model_predict.py" to make other types of predictions.
+you can also modify `model_predict.py` to make other types of predictions.